Webster Groves School District: Edgar Road Elementary School

 Serving grades K-5, opened in 1951.
 The Edgar Road mission "is based on the belief that every child has a right to learn in a safe, supporting environment that encourages collaboration of staff, students, parents and community for the benefit of the individual learner, as well as the celebration of all our achievements."
 Edgar Road's mascot is the jaguar.
 Effective July 1, 2022, Edgar Road's new principal is Dr. Tracy Nomensen, who previously served as a principal, assistant principal, and instructional coach.

 Hudson Elementary School

 Serving grades K-5.
 Originally part of the Rock Hill School District, Hudson was built in 1945 and merged with the Webster Groves School District three years later.
 Hudson has, with assistance from the Missouri Botanical Garden, developed a Youth Garden which also serves as an outdoor classroom.
-Hudson's school mission "serves as the guide for all the school does: The Hudson School community is committed to nurturing resilient, lifelong learners.".
 Hudson has received a Bronze Award for its use of PBIS (positive behavior interventions and supports.

 In 2012, the cafeteria manager of the school was fired by the lunch contracting company for providing a child with regular lunches instead of a cheese sandwich, the meal given to students who cannot prove eligibility for regular lunches.
 After publicity of the firing, the cafeteria manager, Diane Brame, was re-hired.